CapacitorSet/box-js/README.md

 >Looking to use box-js with Cuckoo?
 Use `cuckoo-package.py` as an analysis package.

-Let's say you have a sample called `sample.js`\tto analyze it, simply run
+Let's say you have a sample called `sample.js`: to analyze it, simply run

 ```
 box-js sample.js